S-Stephen/angular-edpcmentoring/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/S-Stephen/angular-edpcmentoring)

 This project contains the source for campl-ngx an angular library providing components to build a University of Cambridge Projectlight style web application.
 Please see the [angular.json](./angular.json) file for a list of projects included in this repository.
+The root directory containing the source of an angular application is to be used to vie wdevelopment of the library as well as a place to run e2e tests with the components.

 The quickest way to view an example of a site is to open the repository in gitpod following the link above.
-Doing so will build and install the angular library into the boilerplate app run the **add** schematic and start a test server which can be previewed online.
+Doing so will build and install the angular library into the boilerplate app, run the **add** schematic and start the development webserver which can be previewed online.

-Hopefully apparent from [angular.json](./angular.json) a summary of some of the directories:
+Hopefully apparent from [angular.json](./angular.json) here is a summary of some of the directories:

 - **/src** - a prototype/example application utilising the campl-ng library
 - **/project/campl-ngx** - The campl-ngx library itself